|28th March |

 Police shut down a Facebook page after angry drivers post comments about 'Terminator' traffic warden

 The Terminator: John Woodgate's zero tolerance to traffic offences is disliked by many drivers.
 He arrived with the determination to clean up

 this town and earned a tough reputation for his pursuit of parking offenders.
 But the heavy-handed manner of traffic warden John Woodgate has not gone down well with the residents of Sudbury in Suffolk.

 as a forum to vent their fury about the man nicknamed 'The Terminator'.
 Soon, nearly 1,000 motorists had signed up to the page on Facebook, making comments such as you jobsworth ****, and the man is just a bully in a uniform.

-But Suffolk police have demanded it be shut down because it supposedly contained hateful, threatening or obscene material.
+Suffolk police have demanded it be shut down because it supposedly contained hateful, threatening or obscene material.

 Facebook said: Our policy is to remove groups that attack an individual or group.

 |14th January |

 Christopher Meyer warns of privacy rights threat to press freedom